 Connery also made a very controversial statement to Playboy about Bond's misogynistic tendencies.
 "I don't think there is anything particularly wrong about hitting a woman.
 If a woman is a bitch, or hysterical, or bloody-minded continually, then I'd do it.'"Source: The Guardian

-#9 on The Coolest Actors Eversee more on Sean Connery
+#87 on The Hottest Men Over 40see more on Sean Connery

 After playing the role of Q in two James Bond films, John Cleese left the franchise.
 He felt that Bond films were starting to play too much into Asian culture, standards, and ideals, and that the new format didn't inspire him.
 He said, "The big money was coming from Asia, from the Philippines, Vietnam, Indonesia, where the audiences go to watch the action sequences, and that's why, in my opinion, the action sequences go on for too long, and it's a fundamental flaw," Cleese said in 2014.Source: The Hollywood Reporter